sajjadGG/book-python/basics/function/lambda.rst

     * Usually parameters are named ``x`` and ``y``
     * Use shortest code possible
     * Do not assign ``lambda`` to variable
+    * Lambda is anonymous function and it should stay anonymous.
+Do not name it
+    * :pep:`8` states: "Always use a def statement instead of an assignment statement that binds a lambda expression directly to an identifier".
+Lambda is anonymous function and it should stay anonymous.
+Do not name it.
     * Usually there are no spaces in lambda expressions (to make code shorter)

 .. code-block:: python